Grain LNG Terminal

 Grain LNG Terminal is a Liquefied Natural Gas (LNG) terminal on the Isle of Grain, 37 miles (60 km) east of London.
 It has facilities for the offloading and reloading of LNG from ships at two jetties on the River Medway; for storing and blending LNG; for truck loading; and regasifying and blending natural gas to meet UK specifications.
-The terminal can handle up to 15 million tonnes per annum of LNG, has storage capacity for one million cubic metres of LNG, and is able to regasify up to 645 GWh per day (58 million cubic metres per day) for delivery into the high pressure gas National Transmission System (NTS).
-The facility is owned and operated by National Grid Grain LNG Ltd, a wholly owned subsidiary of National Grid.
+The terminal can handle up to 15 million tonnes per annum of LNG, has a storage capacity for one million cubic metres of LNG, and is able to regasify up to 645 GWh per day (58 million cubic metres per day) for delivery into the high pressure gas National Transmission System (NTS).

 History

 The Grain LNG terminal is located on the site of the BP Kent Refinery which closed in 1982 and was subsequently demolished.
 The Grain LNG site covers a total area of 600 acres (240 ha).

-In 1980 British Gas constructed a LNG peak-shaving facility on the south west of the refinery site.
-The facility was used to support the NTS at times of high demand, and to ensure security of gas supplies in SE England.
+In 1980 British Gas constructed an LNG peak-shaving facility on the south west of the refinery site.
+The facility was used to support the NTS at times of high demand, and to ensure the security of gas supplies in SE England.
 During periods of high demand liquefied gas was pumped from storage tanks and heated in vapourisers to a gaseous state for delivery into the NTS.
 There are four tanks each of 50,000 m3 (total storage capacity of 200,000 m3), constructed of 9% nickel-steel alloy insulated with perlite, each with a containment bund to half the tank height.
 At times of low demand gas could be withdrawn from the NTS and liquefied by cryogenic cooling to minus 162 °C to replenish the storage tanks.
-An adjacent gas holder received gaseous boil-off from the tanks.
+An adjacent gas holder received a gaseous boil-off from the tanks.

 Site development

 The gas industry and the regulator Ofgem opened up the UK gas market to competition in 1997.
 This facilitated a variety of shippers to bring LNG from around the world into the UK market.
-To exploit this position National Grid Grain LNG Ltd was formed in 2002 to develop the Isle of Grain site from a peak-shaving plant into a LNG import, storage, and enhanced regasification facility.
+To exploit this position National Grid Grain LNG Ltd was formed in 2002 to develop the Isle of Grain site from a peak-shaving plant into an LNG import, storage, and enhanced regasification facility.
 Development and expansion has taken place over four phases.